bma-code/BD-Polaris-CTF3-Codesight-Lab/README.md

 - [signup](https://github.com/signup) for a free GitHub Account
 - [create](https://polaris.blackduck.com/developer/default/polaris-documentation/t_make-token) a Polaris Access Token
 - [Microsoft Visual Studio Code](https://code.visualstudio.com/)
-- Java JRE
+- Java
 - Maven
-- ** Mac users need Xcode
+- ** Mac users need Xcode (run 'xcodebuild -version' from commandline and if it fails you need to install xcode.
+If this still dosen't produce a version, run 'sudo xcode-select -r' from the command line and try again)

 ## PREPAIRING VS CODE